Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Experiments

+Risk is a strategy board game played on a world map of 21 territories grouped into six continents.
+We focus on the initial troop placement studied in prior work~\citep{tambwekar2023computational} (See Appendix $\S$\ref{CI_examples} for illustrative example).
+We use the Commander's Intent (CI) dataset~\citep{tambwekar2023computational}, which contains $1,053$ examples of natural language strategies paired with corresponding ground-truth territories for troop placement.
+We measure alignment using Earth Mover’s Distance (EMD)~\cite{rubner2000earth}, which quantifies the minimum cost of transforming the predicted troop placement distribution into the ground-truth distribution.
+Our results demonstrate that across all evaluated LLMs, MCTS with Const-o-T consistently achieves the lowest EMD, indicating the best alignment between predicted and ground-truth troop placements.
+The key improvement comes from constraint-guided search, which restricts the action space to strategy-consistent troop placements during planning (See Table~\ref{tab:risk_game}).

-\subsection{CAD Code generation}
+\subsection{CAD Code Generation}

-\textbf{Baseline.} We evaluate CoT, ToT, Const-o-T, MCTS, and MCTS with CoT.
-These baselines represent different levels of reasoning structure and search integration, from unguided code generation to exploration guided by unconstrained reasoning.
-They are included to isolate the contributions of explicit constraint grounding and search-space pruning in CAD design.

-\textbf{Metrics.} Following the evaluation protocol from \citet{alrashedy2024generating}, we assess: (i) the geometric alignment between generated and ground-truth objects using the Hausdorff distance (after optimal rotation alignment using the Iterative Closest Point (ICP) algorithm)~\citep{besl1992icp}; and (ii) the success rate, defined as the percentage of code generations that compile and render a valid 3D object.
-For failed generations, we penalize with a maximum Hausdorff distance of $\sqrt{3}$, which corresponds to the longest possible diagonal in a unit cube.

-\textbf{Results.} The results in Table~\ref{res:CADcode_Math} demonstrate that MCTS with Const-o-T achieves the best performance across both LLaMA and GPT-4, with the lowest Hausdorff distances (0.343 and 0.302) and the highest success rate of 95.5\% for GPT-4.
-It consistently outperforms standalone CoT, ToT, and MCTS with CoT, highlighting the advantage of combining constraint-based reasoning with tree-based search for CAD code generation.
+The task involves translating natural language descriptions of 3D objects into executable parametric CAD scripts, where constraint enforcement helps maintain syntactic validity and geometric correctness.
+We utilize CADPrompt~\cite{alrashedy2024generating}, a dataset containing 200 3D design examples, each paired with a natural language description and a corresponding Python script (See Figure~\ref{fig:CADPromptExample_1}).
+We report Hausdorff distance between generated and ground-truth objects and the percentage of generated examples compiling successfully.
+The results in Table~\ref{res:CADcode_Math} demonstrate that MCTS with Const-o-T achieves the best performance across both LLaMA and GPT-4.1, with the lowest Hausdorff distances (0.21 and 0.12) and the highest success rate of 95.5\% for GPT-4.1.